grate-driver/grate/Fragment-Shader-ISA.md

 ### Overview

-The Tegra fragment shader ISA is not as straight forward as [the vertex shader isa](Vertex-Shader-ISA).
+The Tegra fragment shader ISA is not as straight forward as [[Vertex Shader ISA]].
 It's kind of like a VLIW-machine, except the different instructions aren't actually encoded together.

 The fragment shader is separated into three different instruction streams.
 * VAR/SFU - varying interpolate and special function unit